tbocek/tomtp/Readme.md

-TomTP is peer-to-peer (P2P) friendly, meaning a P2P-friendly protocol often includes easy integration for NAT traversal, such as UDP hole punching, multi-homing, where data packets can come from different source addresses.
+TomTP is peer-to-peer (P2P) friendly, meaning a P2P-friendly protocol often includes easy integration for NAT traversal, such as UDP hole punching, multi-homing, where data packets can come from different source addresses, or out of band public key exchange.
 It does not have a TIME_WAIT state that could exhaust ports and it does not open a socket for each connection, thus allowing many short-lived connections.

+In TomTP, there is 1 supported crypto algorithm (curve25519/chacha20-poly1305) as in contrast to TLS with many options.
+It is mentioned [here](https://www.cs.auckland.ac.nz/~pgut001/pubs/bollocks.pdf) that there are 60 RFCs for TLS.
+However, the Wikipedia site only mentions 9 primary RFCs and 48 extensions and informational RFCs, totalling 57 RFC.

 ## Similar Projects